-The following management's discussion and analysis (MD&A) of the Company has been prepared as of April 26, 2018.
-This MD&A should be read in conjunction with the annual audited consolidated financial statements of Kincora Copper Ltd. and the notes thereto for the year ended December 31, 2017, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
+The following management's discussion and analysis (MD&A) of the Company has been prepared as of May 30, 2018.
+This MD&A should be read in conjunction with the interim condensed consolidated financial statements of Kincora Copper Ltd. and the notes thereto for the three-month period ended March 31, 2018, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
 In addition, the financial statements have been prepared using the accrual basis of accounting except for cash flow information.